Out Islands

-The Out Islands are the islands that make up The Bahamas with the exception of New Providence Island, where the capital and largest city, Nassau, is located, and Grand Bahama Island, where Freeport is located.
-The Abaco Islands and Eleuthera islands are among the Out Islands.

-The Out Islands are also referred to as the Family Islands, a term adopted in the 1970s.
-There are approximately 700 Out Islands, of which only a small number are inhabited.
+The Out Islands are the islands of the Bahamas other than New Providence, which contains the capital and largest city, Nassau, and Grand Bahama, home to the city of Freeport.
+The Out Islands are also known as the Family Islands, a term adopted in the 1970s, and include island groups such as the Abaco Islands and Eleuthera.
+There are approximately 700 Out Islands, only a small number of which are inhabited.

 History and population

-A History of the Bahamian People notes that even as Nassau became a more important port, "the majority of the Out Islands remained fixed in the age of sail well into the twentieth century."
+A History of the Bahamian People notes that even as Nassau became a more important port, "the majority of the Out Islands remained fixed in the Age of Sail well into the twentieth century."
 A significant number of American Loyalists fleeing from the Revolution migrated to the Bahamas (including the Out Islands), along with their slaves, profoundly influencing the islands' history.

 Specifically, some 300 white families (owning an estimated 5,000 slaves) fled from East Florida to New Providence; among these, the majority of the whites stayed on New Providence, while two-thirds of the slaves went to the previously undeveloped Out Islands.
 A History of the Bahamian People notes that the Out Islands were historically "a miniature replica of Nassau's socialeconomic system based on race, differential wealth, and economic power" with some settlements being inhabited entirely by Afro-Bahamians, others by white Bahamians, and others by mixed communities generally dominated by whites.

 In 1980, a Cuban MiG fighter jet attacked a Bahamian patrol boat, the HMBS Flamingo, in the Out Islands, killing four Bahamian marines.
 Survivors of the attack came ashore on Ragged Island.
 The Cuban government maintained that it had mistaken the ship for a pirate vessel.
 The incident greatly angered Bahamians, and Cuba later issued an apology and reparations.